EDD Disaster-Related Services

 - Worked or were self-employed, or were scheduled to begin work or self-employment, in the disaster area.
 Self-employed individuals in particular most often benefit from having DUA available.

 - Can no longer work or perform services because of physical damage or destruction to the place of employment due to the disaster, or cannot reach work because of the disaster.

-- Have not worked long enough, or earned enough in wages to qualify for regular state unemployment benefits.
+- Have not worked long enough or have not earned enough in wages to qualify for regular state unemployment benefits.

-- Cannot perform work or self-employment because of an injury caused by the disaster, and who don’t qualify for State Disability Insurance.
+- Cannot perform work or self-employment because of an injury caused by the disaster and don’t qualify for State Disability Insurance.

-- Became the head of their households because of a death caused by the disaster.
+- Became the head of their household because of a death caused by the disaster.

 To apply for DI benefits, submit a Claim for Disability Insurance (DI) Benefits (DE 2501) using SDI Online or by mail.
 If you need a paper version of the DE 2501, you can order the form through the Online Forms and Publications page or contact DI by phone.

 Paid Family Leave (PFL) provides benefits to individuals who lose wages when they need to take time off work to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.
 If you need to care for a family member injured in the disaster, you may be eligible for PFL benefits.